Brokeback Mountain: Casting

 Casting director Avy Kaufman said Lee was very decisive about the actors for the lead roles.
 In 2003, screenwriters Ossana and McMurty suggested Heath Ledger (after being impressed by his performance in Monster's Ball), but the film studio thought he was not masculine enough.
 Regardless, Kaufman sent the script to Ledger, who thought it was "beautiful" and put himself forward.
-Gyllenhaal reacted to the script positively and signed on for the role; he also did not want to miss the opportunity working with Lee and friend Ledger.
+Gyllenhaal reacted to the script positively and signed on for the role; he also did not want to miss the opportunity to work with Lee and friend Ledger.
+Lee met with Mark Wahlberg for a role in the film, but Wahlberg declined as he was "creeped out" by the script.
 Gyllenhaal admired Ledger and described him as "way beyond his years as a human".
-Other actors were considered for the leads but Lee said they were too afraid to take on the roles.
+Other actors were considered for the leads but Lee and Gyllenhaal said they were too afraid to take on the roles.